-The Department of Health and Human Services (HHS) Office for Civil Rights (OCR) announced its first HIPAA settlement of 2017 with Presence Health for $475,000.
+The Department of Health and Human Services (HHS) Office for Civil Rights (OCR) announced its first settlement for violating the HIPAA Breach Notification Rule with Presence Health for $475,000.
 This settlement is the first in the history of HIPAA enforcement to be levied for failure to properly notify patients of a breach of unsecured protected health information (PHI).

 The breach first occurred in October 2013.
 Under the HIPAA Breach Notification Rule, HIPAA breaches affecting more than 500 individuals must be reported within 60 days of the discovery of the breach.

 The documents involved in the breach contained names, dates of birth, medical record numbers, dates and types of procedures, and more.

 In response to the settlement for violation of the HIPAA Breach Notification Rule, Jocelyn Samuels, Director of OCR stated that “Covered entities need to have a clear policy and procedures in place to respond to the Breach Notification Rule’s timeliness requirements.
 Individuals need prompt notice of a breach of their unsecured PHI so they can take action that could help mitigate any potential harm caused by the breach.”

 Wider Trends in the Enforcement of HIPAA for 2017